Reading Time: 2 mins

 What if I crave some more adventure?

 Well, lucky for you the Hampta Pass Trek is a gift that keeps on giving.
-If these 5 days of expeditions were not enough for you, then you can even continue your journey toward the Chandratal Lake.
+If these 5 days of expeditions were not enough for you, then you can even continue onward for the amazing Chandratal trek.

 Chandratal Lake or Moon Lake is one of Spiti Valley’s biggest lakes and makes for a fantastic camping site.
 The gorgeous orange toned mountains, the sparkling water and the big wide sky makes it look like a scene out of the movies.